gavinlyonsrepo/cylon-deb/README.md

 sudo apt install cylondeb
 ```

+**or** Download and copy files manually as per file section table.

 Usage
 -------------------------------------------

-Run in a terminal by typing cylon:
+Run in a terminal by typing:

 cylondeb -[options]